Skip to content

 Office for Civil Rights, U.S. Department of Education

 The Center for Disability & Access is dedicated to students with disabilities by providing the opportunity for success and equal access at the University of Utah.
 We are committed to providing reasonable accommodations as outlined by Federal and State law.
-We also strive to create an inclusive, safe and respectful environment.
-By promoting awareness, knowledge and equity, we aspire to impact positive change within individuals and the campus community.
+We also strive to create a safe and respectful environment by promoting awareness, knowledge and equal access under the law.
+We aspire to impact positive change for students and the campus community.

-Access, Equity, Inclusion, Diversity, Respect, Knowledge, Independence, Self-Advocacy, and Leading Edge Technology
+Equal Access, Respect, Knowledge, Independence, Self-Advocacy, and Leading Edge Technology

 • Provide appropriate and reasonable accommodations to eligible students.